chainflip-io/chainflip-backend/state-chain/pallets/cf-validator/README.md

 - Session: A session as defined by the `session` pallet.
 We have two sessions; Epoch which has a fixed number of blocks set with `set_blocks_for_epoch` and an Auction session which is of an undetermined number of blocks.
-- Emergency Rotation: A rotation that is triggered because network liveness has dropped below the liveness threshold.
 - Bidder: An entity that has placed a bid and would hope to be included in the winning set
 - Winners: Those Bidders that have been evaluated and have been included in the winning set
 - Minimum Bid: The minimum bid required to be included in the Winners set